 Larger amounts

-For large transfers of yen outside Japan, GoRemit or, provided you are not registered as a long-term resident of Japan, OFX as their rates are much more competitive for higher value transfers.
+For large transfers of yen outside Japan, Wise is worth checking out.
+Wise used to have a 1-million-yen cap on single transfers, but you can now send up to 150 million yen at a time.
+Provided you are not registered as a long-term resident of Japan, OFX is also worth a look, as their rates are competitive for higher value transfers.

 Choice of currencies